 - Continue the loop and accelerate my learning.

 Another huge advantage to having a growth mindset as a leader is your attitude towards your team and their development.
 With a growth mindset, you appreciate that everyone, no matter where they are starting from, has the capability to improve and grow.
 You understand what it takes to develop yourself and recognise this in others.

 Teams, where the leader has a high growth mindset index, will experience a high level of expectation towards self-development and continuous improvement.
 This can be a positive thing if you are a high-scoring growth mindset person.
 Not so great if you are weighted more towards a fixed mindset.

 So, the real secret weapon is to focus on yourself and your own development.
 Develop your growth mindset and reap the rewards of being open to change and growth in all areas of your character and abilities.
 Set the expectation for team members to develop their growth mindset (following your example, not your instruction) and support them in their development.

-We all know that in today’s western society and the rate of change, if you are not improving, you are going backwards.
+We all know that in today’s western society and the rate of change if you are not improving, you are going backward.
 Even maintaining the status quo is losing ground, so we need a constant bias towards growth and development.

 I will leave you with this quote to reflect on…